Behavioral Risk Threat Assessment or BeRThA®

 Firestorm is also regularly engaged to perform behavioral risk/threat assessments of individuals who exhibit behaviors of concern.
 Firestorm principals have led threat assessment teams that include Forensic Psychologists and law enforcement professionals, in evaluating the risk an individual poses.
 Where necessary, Firestorm works with the organization to manage risk and secure the facility or facilities and most critically, to guide the organization in its crisis communications and messaging to all stakeholders.

-Please call Firestorm at 770-643-1114 or reach out via our CONTACT form and let us answer any questions you may have to assure your school or organization is doing everything possible to keep students, employees and your community safe.
+Please call Firestorm at 770-643-1114, review our BeRThA License Information or reach out via our CONTACT form and let us answer any questions you may have to assure your school or organization is doing everything possible to keep students, employees and your community safe.